 Mortal Kombat is infamous for its blood and fatalities which, combined with Night Trap, resulted in the creation of the ESRB.

-The third incarnation of the Doom franchise, itself a common inspiration for this trope, contained a very silly playable Mini-Game in an arcade machine called Super Turbo Turkey Puncher 3.
+The Doom franchise isn't itself an example, but it's a common inspiration for this trope.
+The third entry in the series has a playful jab at the series' reputation, containing a very silly playable Mini-Game in an arcade machine called Super Turbo Turkey Puncher 3.

 The Brutal Doom mod brings the original series very close to this trope.
 There are other improvements, like tweaking enemy behavior, adding secondary fire and reloading to weapons, and generally making the game harder, but the main draw is the drastic increase in blood and gore and the addition of extremely messy fatalities.